DETAILED ACTION

 Claim(s) 1-11, 13-14, and 19-20 is/are rejected under 35 U.S.C.
 102(a)(1) as being anticipated by Bogunovic (Prediction of Anti-VEGF Treatment Requirements in Neovascular AMD Using a Machine Learning Approach).

-“extracting retinal feature data for a plurality of retinal features using the SD-OCT imaging data, the plurality of retinal features being associated with at least one of a set of retinal fluids or a set of retinal layers;” (Bogunovic, “Retinal Layer Segmentation” Section, “Intraretinal and Subretinal Fluid Segmentation” Section, and Figures 2-3, “Automated retinal layer segmentation is performed with a graph-theoretic method, part of the Iowa Reference Algorithms.10,11 The method transforms the problem into a multiscale 3D graph search to optimally and efficiently segment a set of surfaces according to image-based cost function and satisfying a priori hard constraints on surface smoothness and intersurface distances.
+“extracting retinal feature data for a plurality of retinal features using the SD-OCT imaging data, the plurality of retinal features comprising one or more retinal features associated with at least one of a set of retinal fluids or a set of retinal layers; wherein the plurality of retinal features comprises at least one or more retinal features associated with pigment epithelial detachment (PED);” (Bogunovic, “Retinal Layer Segmentation” Section, “Intraretinal and Subretinal Fluid Segmentation” Section, and Figures 2-3, “Automated retinal layer segmentation is performed with a graph-theoretic method, part of the Iowa Reference Algorithms.10,11 The method transforms the problem into a multiscale 3D graph search to optimally and efficiently segment a set of surfaces according to image-based cost function and satisfying a priori hard constraints on surface smoothness and intersurface distances.
 As the a priori constraints are valid for healthy retinas, only a subset of layer interfaces is well segmented in neovascular AMD population.
 Thus, the following four principle layer thickness maps were extracted, which were empirically found to be robustly segmented: inner retina (IR), outer nuclear layer (ONL), photoreceptor outer segments with retinal pigment epithelium (OR), and total retinal thickness (TRT).
 An example of segmented surfaces denoting those layers is shown in Figure 2.”; “Segmentation of intraretinal cystoid fluid (IRF) and subretinal fluid (SRF) was performed per B-scan using a validated segmentation algorithm based on deep learning.12 First, based on the top and the bottom retinal layer, a mask is computed denoting the retina extending from the inner limiting membrane (ILM) to the RPE.
 Then, every voxel within the mask is classified with a multiscale convolutional neural network (CNN) as belonging to one of the three classes: Normal retina, IRF, or SRF (Fig. 3).
 The CNN had been trained in a supervised manner using a training set of 157 OCT volumes with » 20,000 manually annotated B-scans, acquired with the same OCT device model (Cirrus; Zeiss) and having the same pathology (neovascular AMD), which were disjoint from the set of images in the HARBOR trial.”
-Note that while the claim only requires either retinal fluid or retinal layer extraction, the above reference discloses both.)
+Note that while the claim only requires either retinal fluid or retinal layer extraction, the above reference discloses both.
+Further note that the “photoreceptor outer segments with retinal pigment epithelium (OR)” is mapped to the feature associated with the PED.
+Alternatively, under a broader interpretation, all features recited above by Bogunovic are associated with the retina, and are therefore inherently “associated with” PED as being directed to the same organ.)

 Regarding claim 2, Bogunovic teaches “The method of claim 1,”